iacutone/thoughts/content/posts/synology-nas-reverse-proxy.md

 5. In the "Domain name" text field input: "\<your-domain\>.synology.me"
 6. In the "Subject Alternative Name" text field input: "\*.\<your-domain\>.synology.me"
   - this last step is important in order to have wild card routes

-## Create DNS CNAME

-1. From your DNS server, for me AWS Route 53, create a CNAME record
-  - for example, I own iacut.one and pointed nas.iacut.one at the value iacutone.synology.me
-  - this value needs to match the certificate domain from above

 ## Reverse Proxy a Docker Image